msys2/msys2.github.io/Creating-Packages.md

 ### Package recipes

-Packages are built from programmatic recipes to ensure build are reproducibles.
-A recipe is a file which describe how to build, package and install a given software.
+Packages are built from programmatic recipes to ensure builds are reproducible.
+A recipe is a set of files which describe how to build, package and install a given piece of software; these are often specific to MSYS2.

-In the simplest form it is a single file called **PKGBUILD** file, which contains metadata for the package, a specification where the source for the given software can be found, and a few lines of code which when executed builds the binary software for the selected environment.
+In the simplest form it is a single file named `PKGBUILD`, which contains metadata for the package, a specification where the source for the given software can be found, and a few lines of code which that takes the source and builds the final software from it.
 For more complex cases it also contains install scripts or a number of patch files which are needed to be applied on the released version of the upstream software in order to be able to compile and work in the given environment.

-Typically, each PKGBUILD is in its own directory along with any extra files it needs.
+Typically, each recipe is in its own directory.
 The directory is also used when building as a working place by default.

 ### PKGBUILD

 Use 2 spaces for indentation: `expand -t 2 PKGBUILD > PKGBUILD.new && mv PKGBUILD.new PKGBUILD`

 A PKGBUILD is a bash script defining variables and functions that are then used by the build system to create the package.
 The [PKGBUILD manpage](https://www.archlinux.org/pacman/PKGBUILD.5.html) and the [PKGBUILD wikipage on ArchWiki)(https://wiki.archlinux.org/index.php/PKGBUILD) are good sources to read about all the details of PKGBUILDs.
 The **mingw** PKGBUILDs are loosely based on the [mingw-w64 cross-compilation packages guidelines in Arch Linux](https://wiki.archlinux.org/index.php/MinGW_package_guidelines).
 If you don't want to read all that just yet, just read some existing PKGBUILDs; the purpose of most parts should be obvious.

 ### Patch files